openhab/openhab-docs/installation/windows.md

 ## Prerequisites

-OpenHAB requires Java 8 to run correctly, we reccomend a version of 8_101 and higher.
-To get the latest version, visit the [java website](https://www.java.com/en/download/).
+First, be sure to check that your system has the necessary [prerequisites]({{base}}/installation/index.html#prerequisites).

-The directory that openHAB is installed to **contains no spaces**, on this page, we will be using `C:\openhab` as an example.
+The directory that openHAB is installed to must **contain no spaces**.
+On this page, we will be using `C:\openhab` as an example.

 ## Installation

 The openHAB runtime is distributed using a platform-independent zip file.
 To install it, follow these simple steps:

 1. Choose between the [RC (Release client) version](https://bintray.com/openhab/mvn/download_file?file_path=org%2Fopenhab%2Fdistro%2Fopenhab%2F2.0.0.RC1%2Fopenhab-2.0.0.RC1.zip) or the [latest snapshot version](https://openhab.ci.cloudbees.com/job/openHAB-Distribution/lastSuccessfulBuild/artifact/distributions/openhab/target/openhab-2.0.0-SNAPSHOT.zip) of openHAB2.

 2. Unzip the file in your chosen directory (e.g. `C:\openhab`)

-3. Start the server: Launch the runtime by executing the script `start.bat`.
+3. Start the server: Launch the runtime by executing the script `start.bat` and wait a while for it to start and complete.

-4. Point your browser to `http://localhost:8080` and you should be looking at the openHAB portal page.
+4. Point your browser to `http://localhost:8080`.
+You should be looking at the openHAB [package selection page]({{base}}/configuration/packages.html).
-  On this website, you can setup many of the [things]({{base}}/configuration/things.html) and [items]({{base}}/configuration/items.html) for your smart home.
+   When you've selected an appropriate package, this page will contain the [UI]({{base}}/addons/uis.html) selection screen.

 ## Folder Structure